Custom domains

 Pod restart loses nginx config

-• If you skipped Step 8 (init container), run manually: kubectl exec <pod> -c api -- python manage.py customdomain_regen_nginx
+• To force it immediately: kubectl exec <pod> -- python manage.py customdomain_regen_nginx --force

 Custom domain shows 404 or “No Event matched”